engrnonny/web50-capstone/README.md

 ```

+---

 ### **Specification:**

-Using Python, JavaScript, HTML, and CSS, the implementation of a non-profit fundraising app that allows users to donate, create a Cause, vote on a Cause, and comment on a Cause.
+Using Python, JavaScript, HTML, and CSS, this is the implementation of a non-profit fundraising app that allows users to donate, create a Cause, vote on a Cause, and comment on a Cause.
 The following requirements were fulfilled:

-* New User: New users can register.
-Upon successful registration, User is redirected to Login page.
+* New User: New user is able to register by filling a form.
-    * Some fields in the Registration form should be optional.
-    * User cannot have the same Username, Email Address, and Phone Number with another Registered User.
+    * New User cannot have the same Username, Email Address, and Phone Number with another Registered User.
-    * New Users are not be able to Vote or Comment on a Cause.
-They are also not be to create a cause.
-    * Registration link would redirect to User's profile, if User is logged in.
+    * Some fields in the Registration form are optional.
+    * Upon successful registration, User is redirected to Login page.
-    * There are irremovable prompts to remind the User that they have not made Monthly donation and voted on a Cause.
+    * There are irremovable prompts to remind the new User that they have not made Monthly donation and/or voted on a Cause.
+    * Registration link would redirect to User's profile, if User is already logged in.

+* Login User: Users can log in with either their email or username.
+    * Login link would redirect to User's profile, if User is already logged in.

-* Edit User: Logged users
+* Edit User: Logged in users are able to click on an "Edit" button in their profile page to edit their profile.
+    * When the "edit" button is clicked, the user is taken to an Edit page, with a form that is pre-filled with the current details of the User.
+    * The User is able to change the details of a single field or as many fields as possible.
+    * When completed, the User is redirected to the User's profile page and changes (if any) are reflected.

-* Causes:  The “Causes” link in the navigation bar takes the user to a page where they can see all Causes.
+* Causes: The "Causes" link in the navigation bar takes the User to a page where they can see all Causes.
-    * Each Cause item displays the Cause's name, cost and total number of votes.
+    * Each Cause item displays the Cause's name, cost, expiration days (if any) and total number of votes.
 Total number of votes is substituted for "Awaiting Approval", if the Cause has not been approved.
-    * The Clause name when clicked redirects to a new page showing details of the Cause.
     * Only 10 Causes are displayed on the page at a time.
-If there are more than ten posts, a “Next” button appears to take the user to the next page of Causes (which should be older than the current page of Causes).
-If not on the first page, a “Previous” button appears to take the user to the previous page of Causes as well.
+If there are more than ten Causes, a "Next" button appears to take the user to the next page of Causes (which should be older than the current page of Causes).
+If not on the first page, a "Previous" button appears to take the user to the previous page of Causes as well.
+    * The Clause's name when clicked redirects to a new page showing details of the Cause.

-* Cause:  Wherever the name of a Cause is shown, clicking on it redirects to a page showing details of that Cause.
+* Cause:  Wherever the name of a Cause is shown, clicking on it redirects to a Cause page showing details of that Cause.
     * Using JavaScript, a logged in User is able to comment on a Cause without requiring a reload of the entire page.
-    * Only 10 Causes are displayed on the page at a time.
-If there are more than ten posts, a “Next” button appears to take the user to the next page of Causes (which should be older than the current page of Causes).
-If not on the first page, a “Previous” button appears to take the user to the previous page of Causes as well.

-* Pay:
+    * If the Cause already has comments, they are shown.
+Otherwise it is stated that there are "no comments".

+* Donate: A function to emulate donating.
+    * There is a "donate" button that redirects to a donate page.
+    * Clicking on "pay" button in the donate page would set the User's account monthly donation status to True, and remove the payment prompt.
+Thus emulating a payment portal.
+    * Upon successful payment, the Total Amount displayed in the Homepage is updated.

+* Create Cause: A logged in User, who has made monthly donation, is able to create a new Cause.
+    * Uploaded files of New Cause are uniquely saved in the /media directory, under a new directory, based on the Cause's ID.
+Therefore effectively having all the files of a Cause in a single directory.
+    * On successful cause creation, the User is redirected to the newly created Cause page.

-* "Vote" and "Unvote": Users who have made monthly donations are able to click on a button to Vote or Unvote a Cause.
+* "Vote" and "Unvote": A "Vote" button is made visible for the User who has made monthly donation, and thus the User is able to Vote or Unvote a Cause.
-    * When the User clicks on the "vote" button, JavaScript is used to asynchronously let the server know to update the vote count and then update the Cause's vote count displayed and change the "vote" button" to "unvote" on the page.
-Likewise when te User clicks on the "unvote" button, the vote count should reduce.
+    * When the User clicks on the "vote" button, JavaScript is used to asynchronously let the server know to update the vote count and then update the Cause's vote count displayed, by 1, and change the "vote" button" to "unvote" on the page.
+Likewise when the User clicks on the "unvote" button, the vote count and the Cause's vote count displayed are both decreased by 1, with the "unvote" button changing to "vote".
-    * If the User has not voted for a Cause, the irremovable prompt for monthly vote is removed, else the User would be unable to vote.
+    * If the User has not voted for a Cause and clicks on the "vote" button, the irremovable prompt for monthly vote is removed, using JavaScript.

-* Create Cause
+---